 The TV’s in my collection are in the process of being repaired to working order, I hasten to add I prefer to repair rather than rip out all the old components many of which are still functioning well within tolerance.
 I replace only where necessary, there are no blanket changes.
 They are maintained on a fix-on-fail basis and you can follow the ups and downs as they are brought back to life in the workshop.

 For those of you who want to repair your own sets, you will find hints and tips for certain models and plenty of technical articles all designed to assist you with repairs.
 As you will see I have a fondness for the BRC/Thorn chassis’ especially the 3000/3500 but there are plenty of other early British CTV models to tickle your interest.
 Along with stock faults for many popular models, fault finding guides and set up techniques.

 There are many ex trade service engineers there all willing to offer advice.
 You will also find stories of “derring-do” in the Trade Tales section of this site.
 If you’re ex trade and prefer not to join, you don’t have to join or be a member anyone can submit a story.
 If you’ve got a tale of your own to tell and would like to see it published on this site, then please use the submission form.
 Please be patient after you’ve submitted as it will be queued for approval.
-You will also find the E-CTV forum, here you can discuss various projects and let me be clear, its not all about colour TV we openly welcome B&W TV and Radio enthusiasts.
+You will also find the E-CTV forum, there you can discuss various projects and let me be clear, its not all about colour TV we openly welcome B&W TV and Radio enthusiasts.

 All in all a wealth of vintage information at your finger tips, I hope a one stop unique experience.
 So step on in, leave the modern throw-away world behind, travel back in time to a vintage world of repair when the “Telly Man” was king and enjoy Radios-TV “The Home Of Early Colour Television”.